maxiim3/maxiim3/README.md

 I am a front end dev from France.
 - I mostly use TS : React, Vue.js and their associated frameworks.
 - I enjoy creating tools with Go or Rust
-- I am employed in a compagny, and I use Giltab on a daily basis (for the activity monitoring people)
+- I am employed in a company, and I use Giltab on a daily basis (for the activity monitoring people)

 Chat and Share :